Dragon8029/100-days-of-code/Attempt6.md

 Continued on with the React course.
 It's slow going right now, but I'm sure it will pick up soon.

 ---

+## D56/100:
+*Oct 1, 2019*

+Continued working through the Udemy React course.
+Didn't find as much time as I would have liked, but some progress is better than none.

+---